Smals manages financial risk with speed and scalability

 The Solution & Benefits

-Smals’ own productivity benefited from the Precisely solution.
-Data migration became up to 10 times faster than before the Precisely solution had been available.
-For example, one data migration project that would have taken about 100 man-days to accomplish several years ago was re-done in 10 days.
+Smals’ own productivity benefited from the Precisely solution, with data migration becoming 10 times faster than before.
+For example, one data migration project that would have taken about 100 man-days to accomplish several years ago was re-done in only 10 days.

 “Previously we had functional analysts performing ad hoc coding throughout the data migration process.
 It’s slow, frustrating work and not the best use of our data stewards’ time.
 Now armed with Precisely, the ability to predict conflicts that will arise when migrating data to a new and improved data model, helps to avoid much re-work and yields more robust applications.
 As Smals performs two or three projects of this scale every year, we may be able to save somewhere between two and three hundred man-days a year through the implementation of Precisely,” said Van Dromme.